Sausageinforest/BoxesOfFriendship/README.md

 3. **Start the Devices**:
    - Power on both the ESP8266 and Raspberry Pi.
-   - Press the button on either device to trigger the LED on the paired device.
+   - Press the button on either device to trigger the LED actions on the paired device.

+4. **Button Press Actions**:
+   - **Single Press**: Lights up the LED strip in pink and fades out.
+   - **Double Press**: Runs a pink light chaser along the LED strip.
+   - **Triple Press**: Runs a rainbow light chaser along the LED strip.

 ## Notes

 - **Powering LEDs**: For larger LED strips, use an external power supply to prevent overloading the microcontroller.
 - **MQTT Security**: When using public brokers, ensure your MQTT topics are unique and secure to prevent unauthorized access.
+- **Device Configuration**: For the second device, update the `DEVICE_ID` in the code to differentiate it from the first device.
 - **Enhancements**: The project can be expanded by adding more sensors or different types of feedback mechanisms (e.g., vibration motors, display screens).

 ## Useful Links